“ALL PATIENTS HAVE THE RIGHT TO CONCISE AND EASILY UNDERSTOOD INFORMATION ABOUT THEIR CARE”

 - The patient has the right to leave the hospital, even against the advice of the patient’s physicians if an “AMA” (Against Medical Advice) form is completed.

 - The patient has the right for reasonable continuity of care and to know in advanced the time and location of appointment and who will be providing care.

-- The patient has the right to designate visitors of his/her choosing, if patients have decision making capacity whether or not the visitor is related by blood, marriage, or domestic partnership; unless, there are no visitors allowed, the presence of a particular visitor would endanger the health and safety of a patient, staff, or other visitors.
+- The patient has the right to designate visitors of his/her choosing, if patients have decision making capacity whether the visitor is related by blood, marriage, or domestic partnership; unless, there are no visitors allowed, the presence of a visitor would endanger the health and safety of a patient, staff, or other visitors.
 They have the right to withdraw or deny such consent at any time.

-- The patient has the right to receive a written copy of these patient rights and to have these rights followed by their physicians, nurses, and other health care staff.
+- The patient has the right to receive a written copy of these patient rights and to have these rights followed by their physicians, nurses, and other healthcare staff.

 - The patient has the right to seek spiritual counsel from their pastor or request of a local directory.

 - The patient has the right to information concerning their care.
 Patients with vision, speech, hearing, or other impairments will receive information in a manner that meets their needs.